-Drinking coffee at gatherings was ruled impermissible, because of the resemblance to assemblies of drunkards at taverns.
+The ruled that drinking coffee at gatherings was impermissible, because of the resemblance to assemblies of drunkards at taverns.

-As for drinking coffee outside of gatherings, the ruling was postponed until doctors could determine its effects.
+As for drinking coffee outside of gatherings, they postponed their decision until doctors could determine its effects.

 Mimar subsequently found two doctors who testified that coffee was psychologically damaging.
 After hearing their testimony, scholars ruled that drinking coffee was haram, and subject to legal punishment.

 Just a few years later, in 1517, Mecca was conquered by the Ottoman Turks, who overturned the ban on coffee.
 For good measure, the two doctors who had testified regarding its harmful effects were executed on the orders of Selim I.

 Turkey established its first coffeehouse in Tahtakale, Istanbul in 1554.
 However, the status of coffee in Mecca remained ambiguous for many years to come.

 Just nine years after the Turks arrived, once again, scholars ruled coffee religiously forbidden.
 In 1535, preachers inspired grassroots action that led to angry protesters destroying remaining coffeehouses and calling for coffee drinkers to be punished.

 At the time, coffeehouses faced complaints because they competed with mosques for the attention of Muslims, and often hosted entertainment that was forbidden, such as performances by female singers, hookah smoking, and opium.

 By 1580, scholars in the region had declared that coffee was indeed in the same category as wine, and thus forbidden.
 Any coffeehouse that was to survive was driven underground.